jeffsf/pyDE1/README.md

 supported.
 The API mechanism for starting a firmware upload as not been determined, as it should be able to abort as it runs in the background, as well as notify when complete.
-Profile upload is likely to be similar, though it occurs on a much faster time scale.
+Profile upload is likely to be similar, though it occurs on a much faster timescale.

 > The Python `http.server` module is used.
 It is not appropriate for exposed use.
 >